Rohan Jeyarajah, M.D.

 Chair of Surgery

-Rohan Jeyarajah, M.D., is the academic chair of Surgery at TCU and UNTHSC School of Medicine.
+Rohan Jeyarajah, M.D., is the academic chair of Surgery at the Burnett School of Medicine.
 He is a distinguished member of Methodist Richardson Medical Center attending staff and serves as Director of GI Surgical Services and Director of HPB/Advanced GI Fellowship Program.
 His practice focuses on diseases of the upper abdominal tract, including surgical therapy for pancreatic, liver, bile duct, stomach, and esophageal conditions.
 Specific interests include increasing the role of laparoscopy and utilization of multimodality therapy.

 Dr. Jeyarajah trained at the University of Chicago and participated in a liver transplant fellowship at Baylor University Medical Center in Dallas.
 Thereafter, he spent eight years in academic medicine at UT Southwestern Medical School.